-As a result of impairment tests conducted as at 31 December 2022, the Company recognized an impairment loss on its investment in DahliaMatic Sp. z o.o. in the amount of PLN 5.4 million.
-As at 31 December 2021, there was no necessity to recognize any impairment charges on our investments in subsidiaries, associates and joint ventures.
+As a result of impairment tests conducted during the reporting period, the Company recognized an impairment loss on its investment in DahliaMatic Sp. z o.o. in the amount of PLN 7.8 million.
+In 2022 the value of investment in DahliaMatic Sp. z o.o. was written down by PLN 5.4 million.

-The analogous analysis performed as at 31 December 2021 was as follows:
+The analogous analysis performed as at 31 December 2022 was as follows: